 A paragenetic diagram showing all non-carbonate rock types and lithology codes for the Tintic Project and relative ages of some rock types is shown in Figure 6-9.
 Figure 6-10 illustrates the Project area stratigraphic column and associated lithology codes used in geologic mapping.
-Figure 6-11 shows the 1:2,500 scale geological map of the Project as created by IVNE.
+Figure 6-11 shows the 1:2,500 scale geological map of the Project as created by IE. A cross section showing the simplified property geology is presented in Figure 6-13.

-Figure 6-7: Drill Core Samples from Hole DDH2012-02 (completed by Applied Minerals) of (A) Intense Carbonate-Quartz Veining at 175 m Downhole Depth and (B) Pyroxene Skarn at 370 m Downhole Depth
+Figure 6-7: Drill core samples from hole DDH2012-02 (completed by Applied Minerals) of (A) intense carbonate-quartz veining at 175 m downhole depth and (B) pyroxene skarn at 370 m downhole depth

-Figure 6-8: Surface Samples of (A) Sheeted A-Type Quartz Veining from the Rabbit's Foot Ridge Porphyry Exploration Potential Area with Potassic Alteration and Sulfides within Veins and (B) Field Photo of a Quartz-Monzonite Porphyry Outcrop with Pen for Scale.
-The Xenolith in the Lower Center has a Similar Composition and may be an Autolith
+Figure 6-8: Surface samples of (A) sheeted A-type quartz veining from the Rabbit's Foot Ridge porphyry prospect with potassic alteration and sulfides within veins and (B) field photo of a quartz-monzonite porphyry outcrop with pen for scale.
+The xenolith (lower center) has similar composition and may be an autolith